Envelope: History of envelopes

 Machine Envelope Printer was one of the machine presses at the Bulaq Press.
 It is now in Bibliotheca Alexandrina.

 The most famous paper-making machine was the Fourdrinier machine.
 The process involves taking processed pulp stock and converting it to a continuous web which is gathered as a reel.
 Subsequently, the reel is guillotined edge to edge to create a large number of properly rectangular sheets because ever since the invention of Gutenberg's press paper has been closely associated with printing.

 To this day, all other mechanical printing and duplicating equipments devised in the meantime, including the typewriter (which was used up to the 1990s for addressing envelopes), have been primarily designed to process rectangular sheets.
 Hence the large sheets are in turn guillotined down to the sizes of rectangular sheet commonly used in the commercial printing industry, and nowadays to the sizes commonly used as feed-stock in office-grade computer printers, copiers and duplicators (mainly ISO, A4 and US Letter).

 Using any mechanical printing equipment to print on envelopes, which although rectangular, are in fact folded sheets with differing thicknesses across their surfaces, calls for skill and attention on the part of the operator.
 In commercial printing the task of printing on machine-made envelopes is referred to as "overprinting" and is usually confined to the front of the envelope.
 If printing is required on all four flaps as well as the front, the process is referred to as "printing on the flat".
 Eye-catching illustrated envelopes or pictorial envelopes, the origins of which as an artistic genre can be attributed to the Mulready stationery – and which was printed in this way – are used extensively for direct mail.
 In this respect, direct mail envelopes have a shared history with propaganda envelopes (or "covers") as they are called by philatelists.

 Present and future state of envelopes

-In 1998, the U.S. Postal Service became the first postal authority to approve a system of printing digital stamps.
+In 1998, the U.S. Postal Service approved its first systems for printing computer-generated postage, known as information-based indicia.
 With this innovative alternative to an adhesive-backed postage stamp, businesses could more easily produce envelopes in-house, address them, and customize them with advertising information on the face.